Leccinum aurantiacum

 Leccinum aurantiacum is a species of fungus in the genus Leccinum found in forests of Eurasia and North America.
 It has a large, characteristically red-capped fruiting body.
 In North America, it is sometimes referred to by the common name red-capped scaber stalk.
 Some uncertainties exist regarding the taxonomic classification of this species in Europe and North America.
-It is considered edible.
+It is considered edible, but must be cooked thoroughly.

 Description

 The cap is orange-red and measures 5–15 cm across.
 Its flesh is white, bruising at first burgundy, then grayish or purple-black.
 The underside of the cap has very small, whitish pores that bruise olive-brown.
 The stem measures 8–16 cm tall and 2–3 cm thick and can bruise blue-green.
 It is whitish, with short, rigid projections or scabers that turn to brown to black with age.

 Distribution and habitat

 L. aurantiacum can be found fruiting during summer and autumn in forests throughout Europe and North America.
 The association between fungus and host tree is mycorrhizal.
 In Europe, it has traditionally been associated with poplar trees.
-Some debate exists about the classification of L. aurantiacum and L. quercinum as separate species.
-According to authors who do not recognise the distinction, L. aurantiacum is also found among oak trees.
-Additionally, L. aurantiacum has been recorded with various other deciduous trees, including beech, birch, chestnut, willow, and trees of the genus Tilia.
+L. aurantiacum is found among oak and various other deciduous trees, including beech, birch, chestnut, willow, and trees of the genus Tilia.
 L. aurantiacum is not known to associate with conifers in Europe.

 North American populations have been recorded in coniferous and deciduous forests, though whether collections from coniferous forests are not L. vulpinum, instead, remains uncertain.
 In addition, L. aurantiacum may be absent altogether from North America, with collections from deciduous forests being attributed to other North American species L. insigne, and L. brunneum.